Better Understandings and Configurations in MaxSAT Local Search Solvers via Anytime Performance Analysis: Performance Assessment

 We work on minimization in this paper, and $ \{\phi \in \Phi_i \mid \phi \ge \phi_{A_i}\}$ denotes the subset of solutions that are not better than the best-found one of $A$ for instance $i$.
 For example, an algorithm $A$ obtains a set of pairs of optimization time and the corresponding best-found solution $O= \{(t_1, \phi_{o1}), (t_2,\phi_{o2}),\ldots\}$, which are plotted by blue dots in Figure~\ref{fig:calecdf}.
 Given a set $\Phi$ of solutions plotted by red stars, we present on the right subfigure the number of instances in $\Phi$ that are not better than the corresponding $\phi_o$ for each $t$, and the values normalized by the size of $\Phi$ are ECDFs.

 Because ECDF is with a ratio scale, we can evaluate the ECDFs of a solver $A$ for a set of optimization times $t$ to measure $A$'s \emph{anytime} performance.
-Additionally, ECDFs can be combined across multiple problem instances $i$ by considering specific $\Phi$ for each instance.
+ECDFs can also be combined across multiple problem instances $i$ by considering specific $\Phi$ for each instance.

 To calculate ECDFs, we form a set of solution fitness values $\Phi_i$ for each instance $i$.
-This solution fitness set comprises the costs of solutions that have been visited by any MaxSAT solver during our experiments.
+This solution fitness set comprises the costs of solutions that the solvers have visited during our experiments.
 We compute the ECDFs at $100$ specific optimization times, chosen within the range of $[0,300s]$ following a logarithmic scale.
 This set of optimization times introduces a preference for evaluating the performance in terms of attaining high-quality solutions in less time.

 Note that measuring ECDFs has been adopted in the black-box optimization community, where researchers quantify ``time'' in terms of function evaluations, i.e., the number of solutions that have been evaluated~\cite{HansenABTT16,WangVYDB22}.
-Function evaluation ensures reproducibility and erases disturbances caused by the operation system, hardware environment, programming design, and other factors.
+Function evaluation ensures reproducibility and erases disturbances caused by hardware environment, programming design, and other factors.
 However, MaxSAT solvers are usually applied in practical scenarios concerning cpu time, and cpu time has been commonly used when measuring MaxSAT solvers' performance.
-We have conducted similar analyses by using cpu time and function evaluations as the time metric, and the results concerning both time metrics show consistent convergence progress by using the favored black-box benchmarking environment~\cite{WangVYDB22,de2023iohexperimenter}.
-We provide corresponding data concerning function evaluations in our repository and present in this paper the results using cpu time as the time metric while ensuring that all experiments are conducted in identical environments.
+We have conducted analyses by using cpu time and function evaluations as the time metrics, respectively.
+The analyses using these two time metrics show identical conclusions.
+Therefore, we present the results using cpu time in this paper.
+The data using function evaluations that are supported in a favored black-box benchmarking platform~\cite{WangVYDB22,de2023iohexperimenter} is available in our repository.